In this Article

 Part of that knowledge is knowing what skin care ingredients are kind to the skin (and the environment when they get washed down the drain into our waterways).
 And more importantly, knowing which ones are unkind to the skin and the environment.

 Betaine, also sometimes known as trimethylglycine, is a naturally occurring substance that’s derived from the sugar beet plant.
 It’s a substance that the body requires for certain biological functions.
-It’s also added to skin care products to help to hydrate the skin.
+Betaine as a skincare ingredient is used to help to hydrate the skin.

-(But that’s not to say it’s always found in skin care products as a natural ingredient - there are now plenty of lab derived, synthetic versions of betaine around now.)
+(But that’s not to say it’s always found in skin care products as a natural ingredient - there are now plenty of lab derived, synthetic versions of betaine.)

 The body requires betaine to help assist the biological detox processes that occur in the liver and with normal cellular function.
 Most importantly, it helps the body break down the fats that we consume in our diets and helps to protect our brains, liver and kidneys.

-In answer to what does betaine do for the skin - it acts as a type of compound called an osmolyte.
+In terms of betaine skincare benefits, in skincare products it acts as a type of compound called an osmolyte.
 An osmolyte helps to control a process called osmosis that happens in all of our cells - a process whereby water flows in and out of cells, depending on the concentration of salts and sugars in each cell.

 If a cell undergoes osmosis, and loses water, it can result in a loss of cell volume and ultimately, its death.
 We wouldn’t notice the death of one cell.
 But collectively, in the skin cells, we’d notice our skin looking dry and flakey if they kept on losing water.